 - Hepatitis B. Hepatitis B can increase the risk of developing liver cancer.
 The hepatitis B vaccine is recommended for certain adults with sexually transmitted infections, people who use intravenous drugs or public safety workers exposed to infected blood or body fluids.

 - Human papillomavirus (HPV).
 HPV is a sexually transmitted virus that can lead to cervical and other genital cancers as well as squamous cell cancers of the head and neck.
 The HPV vaccine is recommended for girls and boys aged 11 and 12.

-6. GET REGULAR MEDICAL SCREENING
+6. GET REGULAR SCREENING AND A HEALTH INSURANCE COVER

 Article Source: Mayo Clinic